Dr Cyril Morcrette

-Cyril works on the way that clouds are represented in weather forecasts and climate simulations.
+Cyril leads a team improving the way that clouds and radiation are represented in weather forecasts and climate simulations.

-Cyril has been a member of Parametrizations since joining the Met Office in 2006.
+Cyril has been leading the Cloud and Radiation group since 2013 and has been a member of Atmospheric Processes and Parametrizations since joining the Met Office in 2006.
 Previously, Cyril obtained a degree in physics from the University of Warwick and a PhD in meteorology from the University of Reading.
 As a post-doc in the Department of Meteorology at the University of Reading, he carried out research on the initiation of convective storms in the British Isles.

 Cyril was awarded the L F Richardson Prize in 2015 for his paper on the evaluation of cloud schemes using ARM and Cloud-Net data.
 The L F Richardson prize is awarded annually for an outstanding paper published in the Royal Meteorological Society journals by an author under the age of 35.